-The Community Development Division was organized in February of 2011 and includes the Department of Planning and Development Review and the Department of Permits and Inspections.
+The Community Development Division was organized in February of 2011 and includes the Department of Planning and Development Review, the Department of Permits and Inspections, and the Department of Business Development and Retention.
 The reorganization provided a unified vision of the Planning, Development Review, Permitting, and Inspections functions to insure that efforts undertaken to attract, retain, and expand employment opportunities are grounded in a shared vision developed through community based planning.
 In addition, the reorganization provided a central location for applicants involved in land development applications and processes from the time of land use planning and rezoning, to permitting and building occupancy.
 The Division encompasses a number of offices including Long Range Planning, Development Review, Zoning Administration, Sustainability and Environmental Resources, Permitting Services, Life Safety/Plan Review, and Inspection Services.
-The County's Community Development Division is currently administered by a staff of 62.
+The County's Community Development Division is currently administered by a staff of 65.